smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming - Java/index.md

 ### Video Streaming Parameters (SDL v5.1+)
 Starting with SDL version 5.1+ the `VideoStreamingParameters` you provide will automatically be aligned with the `VideoStreamingCapabilities` provided by the HMI.
-If the HMI provides the scale or resolution in the `VideoStreamingCapabilities` the Video stream will use that scale or resolution.
-Otherwise, the scale or resolution defined in the `VideoStreamingParameters` you provided will be used.
+If the HMI provides the scale or resolution in the `VideoStreamingCapabilities` the video stream will use that scale or resolution.
+Otherwise, the scale or resolution you defined in the `VideoStreamingParameters` will be used.
 If the HMI provides the BitRate or preferred frame rate in the `VideoStreamingCapabilities` and they are also defined in the `VideoStreamingParamerters` you provided the smaller BitRate or preferred frame rate will be used.

 ### Video FrameRate (RPC v7.1+)